makoncline/flexPanels/README.md

-# Javascript30 Template
+# Flex Panels
-Single page website development environment with Prettier, ESLint, and airbnb formatting guidelines.
+Full page flex panels with random images that grow and slide in additional text when clicked.
+Part of the javascript30 challenge.